zrajm/baremark/README.md

 History
 =======
-Baremark is based on based on VanTigranyan’s Gist [Landmark] (2060 bytes in size) but add several features (such as reference links) and fixes some bugs (see below).
+Baremark is based on based on VanTigranyan’s Gist [Landmark] (2060 bytes in size) but add several features (such as reference links/images) and fixes some bugs (see below).

 It was shortened by: